tenx-tech/stargazer/README.md

 ## Prerequisites

 Stargazer assumes you have a React Native app developed with Expo which uses React Navigation.
 Stargazer depends on Expo Camera APIs and React Navigation to handle navigating through the provided screens.
+The tool also includes some shell scripts which require a Unix environment to run correctly.

 ## Quick Start